 Knighton 7 miles; Presteigne 8.5 miles

 Bleddfa is a small quiet village in the rolling hills of Radnorshire, on the edge of Radnor Forest with walks through the village to a view point above.
 This lovely village is just a short drive from the popular market town of Knighton, situated on Offa's Dyke and opening up fabulous walking along the border and into the stunning countryside of the Shropshire Hills AONB, dotted with pretty historic villages.
 The town of Presteigne is just 8.5 miles away and is home to the Presteigne Festival, an international arts and music festival, as well as a range of independent shops and an award-winning museum, The Judge's Lodgings.
+There is also an excellent clay pigeon shooting ground, a rally track and riding center, plenty to do for the more adventurous.

 Note: Babes-in-arms only.